ava-labs/avalanche-docs/docs/subnets/when-to-use-subnet-vs-c-chain.md

 ## We Want Strict Access Control

 The C-Chain is open and permissionless where anyone can deploy and interact with contracts.
 However, for regulatory reasons, some applications may need a consistent access control mechanism for all on-chain transactions.
-With [Subnet-EVM](https://github.com/ava-labs/subnet-evm), an application can require “only authorized users may deploy contracts or make transactions.”
-And the allow-lists are only updated by the administrators, and the upgradability itself is implemented with the precompile contract, thus more transparent and auditable for compliance matters.
+With [Subnet-EVM](https://github.com/ava-labs/subnet-evm), an application can require that “only authorized users may deploy contracts or make transactions.”
+Allow-lists are only updated by the administrators, and the upgradability itself is implemented with the precompile contract, thus more transparent and auditable for compliance matters.

 ## We Want High Composability with C-Chain Assets